 Personality Types and DISC

-Human personalities are highly varied and complex, and the full DISC system is designed to reflect that variation and complexity, but sometimes it can be useful to break down personalities into a few fundamental types.
+Human personalities are highly varied and complex, and the full DISC assessment system is designed to reflect that variation and complexity, but sometimes it can be useful to break down personalities into a few fundamental types.

-We can do that with DISC because at it is based, at its deepest level, on a pair of simple personality axes.
+We can do that with a DISC test because at it is based, at its deepest level, on a pair of simple personality axes.
 The first of these is a continuum between Assertiveness (pro-active, direct behaviour) and Receptiveness (responsive, reticent behaviour).
 The second describes a scale from Openness (sociability, expressiveness) and Control (reticence and caution).
 Taken together, these two axes form a grid, and by placing a personality somewhere on this grid, we can draw all sorts of useful conclusions.

 This brief article discusses some of the key features of the eight most basic DISC personality types.
 If you want to look further into the theory behind the two axes, you'll find lots of background information in our Understanding DISC reference guide.